-Christopher Hahn, General Director; William Powers, Director of Artistic Operations; Mark Trawka, Accompanist and Director of Musical Studies; Emily Grand, Resident Artist Administrator
+Christopher Hahn, General Director; Robert Boldin, Director of Artistic Operations; Mark Trawka, Director of Musical Studies

-Is there an age limit for the Resident Artist Program of Pittsburgh Opera?
+Is there an age limit to participate in Pittsburgh Opera’s Resident Artist Program?

-There is not an official age limit, but most of our artists are in their 20’s and early 30’s.
+There is not an official age limit, but most of our Resident Artists are in their 20’s and early 30’s.
 Singers are more likely to be granted an audition if they are about to or have recently completed formal academic training, but this is not a requirement to be considered for the program.

-What if I need to change my audition date/time?
+What if I need to change my live audition date/time?

 First, you should try to find a colleague who is willing to switch with you.
-Once you have made the switch, e-mail Emily Grand to notify her of the change.
-If you can not make the switch yourself, contact Emily Grand and best efforts will be made to accommodate your request.
+Once you have made the switch, e-mail Matthew Hrdlicka, Artistic Coordinator, to notify her of the change.
+If you cannot make the switch yourself, please contact Matthew Hrdlicka and best efforts will be made to accommodate your request.